Ace the Interview = Find a Job !

 2. Talk positively

-This is a classic issue that people of all ages find difficult… but think of it as “talking yourself up” rather than bragging.
+This is a classic issue that people of all ages find difficult.
+Think of this as “talking yourself up” rather than bragging.
 Even if the interviewer asks you questions about negative situations from your life and experience, make sure you finish off the answer with a positive outcome and let them know what the situation brought/taught you.
-People want to hear how you accept difficult situations and not how you throw the blame around…
+People want to hear how you accept difficult situations and not how you throw blame around.

 3. Qualities and Weaknesses